tesnick/bookmaker-parser/README.md

 # bookmaker-parser
 This is a project to extract odds from different bookmakers.

-First version takes only odds from "La Liga" and save them in a csv file called laLigaOdds.csv
+First version takes only odds from "La Liga" and "Champions League" and save them two different csv files.

 # how to build it
 (Maven is needed https://maven.apache.org/install.html)